Last updated 2nd August, 2019

 1. A click-worthy headline

-The first blog post element you’ll need to create a killer post is a click-worthy title.
+The first blog post element you’ll need to create a killer blog post is a click-worthy headline.
 After all, that’s how you’ll draw attention to your site in the first place.

 If in doubt, use CoSchedule’s Headline Analyzer.
-It’ll give you a scoring on how effective your headline is, along with tailored tips to tweak it for the best results:
+It’ll give you a score on how effective your headline is, along with tailored tips to tweak it for the best results:

 Because it’s the first thing that somebody reads after they’ve clicked, getting it right is crucial.